FAQs

 Imperial College can support your completion of a Convention de Stage if your work placement forms a formal assessed part of your degree programme e.g. a compulsory placement component or year abroad.
 Students in this position should speak to their academic department for relevant advice and guidance.

 Imperial College cannot support your completion of a Convention de Stage if your work placement does not form a formal assessed part of your degree programme (e.g. it is an extracurricular summer internship).
 Instead, we can provide an alternative tripartite agreement via the Careers Service.
 Students in this position should contact the Placement and Internship Unit with details of your opportunity and the host organisation.
 Your request will be reviewed, and provided it meets our criteria we will issue you with documentation to complete with the employer.
-Our tripartite agreement has been approved for College use however it is an alternative to a Convention de Stage and therefore it may not be accepted by your host organisation.
+Our tripartite agreement has been approved for Imperial use however it is an alternative to a Convention de Stage and therefore it may not be accepted by your host organisation.

 Additional Information: